spl-sem/SPL-Seminar_W15/WorkingWithGit/ReadMe.md

+#How to use Git and GitHub for the course submissions

 Your repository link will look like https://github.com/spl-sem/YourName and will already have the necessary folder structure in it.

 You should follow the following steps to work with your repository (all commands should be executed on the terminal):